mongodb/docs-bi-connector/source/includes/fact-system-vars.rst

    * - ``mongodb_git_version``
      - string
-     - The git version of MongoDB the |bi-short| is connected to for a given client connection.
+     - The git version of MongoDB the |bi-short| is connected to.
      - none
      - none

    * - ``mongodb_topology``
      - string
-     - The MongoDB cluster topology the |bi-short| is connected to for a given client connection.
+     - The MongoDB cluster topology the |bi-short| is connected to.
      - none
      - none

    * - ``mongodb_version``
      - string
-     - The MongoDB version the |bi-short| is connected to for a given client connection.
+     - The MongoDB version the |bi-short| is connected to.
      - none
      - none